-Use a smoother line to help you explore the potential relationships between two variables without fitting a specific model, such as a regression model.
 Smoother lines are most useful when the curvature of the relationship does not change sharply.
-Smoother lines are calculated using the lowess smoothing method.
+Smoother lines added to graphs are calculated using the lowess smoothing method.

-Double-click a smoother line to change its color, size, or type.
+After a smoother line is added to a graph, you can change its color, size, type, and parameters.

 The lowess smoothing method is a common technique for determining a smoothing line.
 Lowess stands for locally-weighted scatterplot smoother.
 You can specify parameters to modify both the degree of smoothing and the effect of outliers.